Skip to:

 We practise social responsibility within the university with our staff and students and engage external communities where relevant.
 Our activities are distributed among our six Schools, professional services and within the Students’ Union.

 Our students are our first priority, and one of our key social responsibilities is to help them to achieve greater social mobility.
-For our staff, social responsibility means creating a caring and diverse environment and to be part of the City community.
+For our staff, social responsibility means creating a caring and diverse environment and to be part of the City St George's community.
 For wider society it means that we will contribute to social development globally, especially in the countries our students come from.

 Our six specialist Schools contain outstanding academic departments, faculties, and research centres.
 Each is home to a unique range of expert teaching and research, and each is taking a dynamic approach to ensuring that social responsibility features prominently in its work.